dimakura/rs.ge/README.md

 created = RS.sys.create_user(username: 'your_rs.ge_username', password: 'secret', ip: 'access_ip', name: 'name_of_this_user/ip_pair', su: 'new_user', sp: 'new_password'))
 ```

 All parameters in the example above are required.
-The method return `true` if the user creation was successfull.
+The method returns `true` if the user creation was successfull.

 When you need to update your user (including password change), `update_user` method should be used: